wcBurgess/Frontend-Mentor---Fylo-dark-landing-page/README.md

 ------ What I used to complete this challenge ------
 # Created with HTML and Tailwind CSS
-- Used postcss-import plugin to create custom components
+- Used postcss-import plugin to create custom css components
 - Used the tailwind.config.js to customize theme